Seoul Policy Centre

 Our Strategic Plan 2022-2025 introduces the evolution of #NextGenUNDP into #FutureSmartUNDP.
 More than a mantra, it is our new benchmark for success in the future of development.
 Building on UNDP’s 50 years of expertise across 170 countries, this new approach allows us to focus and prioritize where country demands are the greatest.
 By working together in this way, we aim to expand people’s choices for a fairer, sustainable future, in which people and planet thrive together.

-The UNDP Seoul Policy Centre (USPC) for Knowledge Exchange through SDG Partnerships contributes to the Strategic Plan through:
+The UNDP Seoul Policy Centre (USPC) contributes to the Strategic Plan through:

 Knowledge generated, connected, and shared to strengthen policies and programmes leveraging UNDP’s thought leadership: USPC facilitates knowledge exchange events and produces knowledge products such as policy briefs and analytical pieces to i) identify and establish partnerships between UNDP and Korea on green and digital issues, and to ii) support UNDP, the Republic of Korea, partner countries, and other IOs to enhance their capacities to fight corruption, prevent sexual and gender-based violence, enable sustainable forestry, enhance development effectiveness and leverage private sector expertise for development.